 Act Swiftly to Schedule a DMV Hearing

-DMV hearings, however, are more complicated than they seem.
-It’s important to have a DUI lawyer in Chester like Steven Kellis who has the experience and familiarity with the process that can help you keep your driving privileges.
+However, DMV hearings are more complicated than they seem.
+It’s important to hire a DUI lawyer with experience and familiarity in the legal process to help you keep your driving privileges.

 DUI Statistics for Chester, PA